AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 To overcome these disadvantages (especially blending) we often split the render into two parts: one deferred rendering part, and the other a forward rendering part specifically meant for blending or special shader effects not suited for a deferred shading pipeline.
 To illustrate how this works, we'll render the light sources as small cubes using a forward render as the light cubes require a special shader (simply output a single light color).

+**Combining Deferred Rending with Forward Rendering**

+Say we want to render each of the light sources as a 3D cube positioned at the light source's position emitting the color of the light.
+A first idea that comes to mind is to simply forward render all the light sources on top of the deferred lighting quad at the end of the deferred shading pipeline.